needle-mirror/com.unity.visualeffectgraph/Documentation~/Reference-Attributes.md

 | `particleIndexInStrip` | uint | The index in the Particle Strip Ring Buffer where is located this element. | 0 |
 ## Attribute Usage and Implicit Behavior

-Some attributes combinations are used in various implicit cases during simulation and rendering.
+Some attributes combinations are used in various implicit cases during the simulation and the rendering.
 Here is a list of the usages and an explanation of their relationships.

 #### Velocity and Position : Integration